DZariusz/BinaryMerkleTree/README.md

 * You need to provide all the data at once.
 * Merkle tree is created at once in one transaction and can't be changed.
 * Tests are enough for this presentation, but we can think of much more for live product.
-* Gas optimization was not a primary goal here.

 ## About it